 Chelan PUD, in coordination with the U.S. Army Corps of Engineers (ACOE) and other Columbia River hydroelectric project operators, has been spilling water for downstream fish passage at the Project since 1976 to improve anadromous salmonid survival during downstream migration.
 Spill can also occur when high stream flows exceed the hydraulic capacity of the powerhouse or, occasionally, when energy demand is low and river flows are high.
-TDG levels in the forebay and tailrace of the Project vary throughout the spring and summer, likely due to changing spill volumes and upstream TDG levels associated with upstream projects' spill.
-TDG monitoring results have not demonstrated a strong causal relationship between spill volume at the Project and TDG levels in the forebay of Rock Island Dam.
-The level of TDG arriving at the Rocky Reach Project has a greater influence on TDG levels reaching the Rock Island forebay.
+TDG levels in the forebay and tailrace of the upstream Rocky Reach Project vary throughout the spring and summer, likely due to changing spill volumes and upstream

+TDG levels associated with upstream projects' spill.
+TDG monitoring results have not demonstrated a strong causal relationship between spill volume at the Rocky Reach Hydroelectric Project and TDG levels in the forebay of Rock Island Dam.
+The level of TDG arriving at the Rocky Reach Project has a greater influence on TDG levels reaching the Rock Island forebay (FERC, 2004).